Michael-Kim0717/Storefront-MySQL/README.md

     center-align : a Node.js package that allows for easier console text alignment and management. inquirer : a Node.js package that allows for user input. mysql : a Node.js package that allows for MySQL connections and queries to be run.
+SQL Database : a language used to store and manipulate data within a Relational Database Management System (RDBMS).
 ```

 #### INSTALLATION GUIDE